mvattuone/paintedword/README.txt

 Pretty dang easy:

-* Add 'paintedword' and 'ziplookup' to your INSTALLED_APPS.
-Yes, we will merge these at some point.
+* Add 'paintedword' to your INSTALLED_APPS.

-* SyncDB (this will load fixtures from ziplookup, which might take a sec since it's a json file full of zipcodes)

 * Add the app to your urls.py
 urlpatterns = patterns('',